Monomeric subunit of ProImmune's CD1d tetramer, loaded with KRN7000 (red)

 Detect NKT Cells with Tetramers

-ProImmune is the only commercial source worldwide for fluorescently labeled human and mouse CD1d tetramers.
+ProImmune is the leading commercial source worldwide for fluorescently labeled human and mouse CD1d tetramers.

 CD1d-lipid complexes bind to T cell receptors of NKT cells of a particular specificity (as determined by the lipid ligand used), allowing identification and enumeration of antigen-specific CD1d-restricted NKT cells by flow cytometry.